Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 What Is Google Font?

-Google Font is a repository of about 900 fonts offered for free by Google.
+Google Font is a repository of about 900 fonts that is offered for free by Google.
 Almost all themes nowadays come with Google Fonts.

-Yes, It is really worth it if your website has a lot of content and gets a good amount of traffic.
+Yes, It is worth it if your website has a lot of content and gets good traffic.
 But for new websites, it may not be worth it.

 Does Hosting Google Font Effects SEO?